jensenrf/cookbook/README.md

-# The Kitchen — Personal Cookbook
+# kitchn cards — a personal cookbook

 A clean, fast, static cookbook built with Jekyll and hosted on GitHub Pages.